 Several decades ago, software companies began offering no-cost access to products for a limited time (or with a limited feature set), hoping to drive more demand for the premium version in the long-run.
 In recent years, this “freemium” concept has gained momentum among SaaS providers, mobile app developers and content companies.

 As market advisors and content publishers at Talented Learning, we rely on a freemium approach to showcase our thought leadership through webinars.
 Every month we partner with different sponsors to examine key learning technology topics.
-(For example, this month’s webinar is “How to Succeed at Extended Enterprise Education: Strategies for Learning Engagement.”)
+(For example, one of our popular webinars is “How to Succeed at Extended Enterprise Education: Strategies for Learning Engagement.”)

 We don’t charge attendees to attend these sessions.
 Instead, we offer webinar content at no charge, as a window into the kind of value we (and the sponsor ) provide through paid services.
 This makes it possible for us to deliver an educational webinar experience that completely avoids sales pitches and pressure.